 Prepare your bins and ensure general waste bins are also available.
 Make sure your entire team is briefed on the location and use of each bin (you may want to consider sending monthly reminder emails).
 The last thing you want is for a valuable scrap bin to be polluted with cheap materials or general waste! to ensure you are all on the same page.

 Having a clear and consistent process for your scrap metal will enhance your overall operational efficiency.
 For example, when and how should the scrap bins be filled, and by whom?
 If the usual fork truck driver is sick, who will manage, transport, and sort scrap until he returns?

-One method which is very effective to efficiently separate types of material is to color-code your metal sheets.
-Keep a colored spray can handy and as a pack comes in, spray the side to leave a colored edge on the sheet, easy for you to later sort.
+One method which is very effective to efficiently separate types of material is to colour-code your metal sheets.
+Keep a coloured spray can handy and as a pack comes in, spray the side to leave a coloured edge on the sheet, easy for you to later sort.